All about pre-opt

 2 Types of Pre OPT

 Based on the number of working hours per week, Pre OPT can be categorized into two; Full-time Pre OPT and Part-time Pre OPT.
 If the student is in the middle of the school session, he or she can engage in employment up to 20 hours per week.
-In this case, the student is participating Part-time Pre OPT.
+In this case, the student is participating in Part-time Pre OPT.
 On the other hand, when school is not in session or when the student is done with the coursework, dissertation, or thesis, the student can work up to 40 hours per week, which is considered as full-time Pre OPT.

 It is worth mentioning that the use of pre-completion OPT impacts the availability of post-completion OPT – Full-time Pre-OPT is deducted from the 12-month cumulative limit at the full-time rate; Part-time pre-completion OPT is deducted from the 12-month cumulative limit at a 50% rate.
-Therefore, if you are planning to apply for Post completing OPT after graduation, please do the math based on the rubric below to ensure that you don’t accumulate a total of 365 days of Pre OPT.
+Therefore, if you are planning to apply for post-completion OPT after graduation, please do the math based on the rubric below to ensure that you don’t accumulate a total of 365 days of Pre OPT.

-- The number of days students can engage in Post OPT=
+• The number of days students can engage in Post OPT=

-- 12 months- Full-time Pre OPT; or
+• 12 months- Full-time Pre OPT; or

-- 12 months- (Part-time Pre OPT)*50%
+• 12 months- (Part-time Pre OPT)*50%

 Eligibility to apply for Pre OPT

-In order to be eligible to apply for Pre OPT, the student needs to be currently enrolled and has been registered at least for a year.
-In addition, the job that student is going to be engaged in must be related to the major.
+In order to be eligible to apply for Pre OPT, the student needs to be currently enrolled and has been registered for at least a year.
+In addition, the job that the student is going to be engaged in must be related to the major.
 Each eligibility will be outlined in the following section.

-Either the student applies for Full-time Pre OPT or Part-time Pre OPT, it is important to note that the employment “must be directly related to the student’s major field of study.”
+Whether the student applies for Full-time Pre OPT or Part-time Pre OPT, it is important to note that the employment “must be directly related to the student’s major field of study.”

 An eligible student may request employment authorization for practical training in a position that is directly related to his or her major area of study.